TIMI: Training-Free Image-to-3D Multi-Instance Generation with Spatial Fidelity: Experiments

 \subsubsection{Quantitative Comparison}

 To systematically evaluate TIMI, we conduct quantitative comparisons with existing methods, as summarized in Tab.~\ref{tab:main_results}.
 The results reveal that: \textbf{(i)} Despite being training-free, TIMI consistently outperforms the training-based approach MIDI in both global and local spatial fidelity. \textbf{(ii)} TIMI achieves the strongest overall global spatial fidelity, attaining the best LCD (\textbf{0.598}) and FS-S (\textbf{0.458}).
 Although MIDI yields a slightly lower CD-S, LCD more directly reflects layout alignment, indicating that TIMI reconstructs global layouts that are better aligned with the input image. \textbf{(iii)} For local spatial fidelity, TIMI substantially surpasses all baselines, achieving the highest SSR (\textbf{0.809}) and FS-O (\textbf{0.353}), demonstrating superior instance-level separation.
 While MIDI exhibits competitive CD-O, its lower SSR suggests more frequent instance fusion, whereas TIMI generates more distinct and well-separated instances. \textbf{(iv)} In addition, TIMI maintains high inference efficiency ($\sim$59s), comparable to the base model Hunyuan3D, and is significantly faster than both the training-based MIDI ($\sim$90s) and the compositional method DPA ($\sim$783s).
+The quantitative evidence verifies that TIMI enhances both layout alignment and instance separation without sacrificing the efficiency of generation.

 \paragraph{User Study.} We further conduct a user study to assess perceptual quality under human evaluation.
 As summarized in Fig.~\ref{fig:user_study}, \textbf{(i)} 57.5\% of participants prefer our results in terms of global layout alignment. \textbf{(ii)} 60.1\% of users favor our method for local instance distinctiveness, significantly outperforming MIDI and Hunyuan3D, suggesting that fine-grained instance separation is more perceptually evident to human observers. \textbf{(iii)} Our method is also preferred by 50.0\% of users in terms of instance quality, indicating that improved global and local spatial fidelity is achieved without compromising generative quality.